TTLabs/EvaporateJS/README.md

             </CORSRule>
         </CORSConfiguration>

-3. Setup your S3 bucket Policy to support Aborting and Listings multi-part uploads.
-To support resumable uploads the AWS account used for uploads must have the ability to get S3 objects and list multipart uploads and parts.
+3. Setup your S3 bucket Policy to support creating, resuming and aborting multi-part uploads.
 The following AWS S3 policy can be used as a template.
-Note that the statement consists of two parts: the first handles the bucket policy; the second handles the objects and multipart uploads within the S3 bucket.

     Replace the AWS ARNs with values that apply to your account and S3 bucket organization.